How the 'new' keyword works in JavaScript

 keyword in JavaScript can sometimes slip up new and experienced programmers alike.

-We typically associate this word with Classical-based Object-oriented languages (such as Java etc.), where as in JavaScript it works a little different.
+We typically associate this word with classical-based object-oriented languages (such as Java, etc.), whereas in JavaScript it works a little differently.

-In fact due to the languages prototypical behavior any function can be used as a constructor call, which adds more fuel to the confusion.
+In fact, due to the language’s prototypical behaviour, any function can be used as a constructor call, which adds more fuel to the confusion.

-To demystify the process that occurs this article will take you through the four operations that occur when the new
+To demystify the process that occurs, this post will take you through the four operations that occur when the new

 keyword is invoked on a Function.

-After describing these steps we will then work through codifying a user-land function that mimics its’ behavior.
+After describing these steps, we will then work through codifying a user-land function that mimics its behaviour.

 prototype

 link.
-All Functions are created with a prototype object property which initially just has a constructor member which links back to the Function itself. - It invokes the Function constructor (with supplied arguments), binding
+All functions are created with a prototype object property which initially just has a constructor member that links back to the function itself. - It invokes the function constructor (with supplied arguments), binding

 this

-to the newly created object. - It checks to see if a non-primitive value has been returned from the function call, if so it will disregard the created object and return this, else the newly formed object is returned.
+to the newly created object. - It checks to see if a non-primitive value has been returned from the function call.
+If so, it will disregard the created object and return that value; otherwise, the newly formed object is returned.

 User-land Solution